Edge of Jazz

 A dedicated radio show for Exeter and the World Wide Web

-The speed with which FOPP Records in the High Street opened and closed is regrettable.
-The nearest branch is now at College Green in Bristol, and Exeter is left with a dire HMV branch in Princesshay.
+Exeter still has an HMV branch in Princesshay and from time to time there are cheap jazz CD’s .
 Elsewhere in the City Jamie is the helpful owner of Rooster Records at 98 Fore St Exeter, EX4 3HY Telephone 01392 272009, where you can find an intriguing mixture of vinyl and CD’s, but no website yet.

 Pueblo Records and tapes: Based in Pueblo Colorado USA they seem able to find any jazz CD you might want.
 Their website is pueblorecordsandtapes.com- phone 719-561-1700 (time difference is 7 hours ahead) e mail firstname.lastname@example.org and follow their (intermittent) twitter feed @pueblorecords Good prices too!